yolossn/Prometheus-Basics/README.md

 Prometheus is a system monitoring and alerting system.
 It was opensourced by SoundCloud in 2012 and was incubated by Cloud Native Computing Foundation.
 Prometheus stores all the data as time series, i.e metrics information is stored along with the timestamp at which it was recorded, optional key-value pairs called as labels can also be stored along with metrics.

-# What are metrics and why is it important for your applications?
+# What is metrics and why should I worry about it ?

 Metrics in layman terms is a standard for measurement.
 What we want to measure depends from application to application.
 For a web server it can be request times, for a database it can be CPU usage or number of active connections etc.